EB-5 Investor Green Card

 Foreign nationals can invest in EB-5 regional center projects and file Form I-526, the first step in the EB-5 immigration process.
 A significant benefit introduced in the EB-5 Reform and Integrity Act (RIA) of 2022 is reserved EB-5 visas and concurrent filing of Forms I-526 and I-485.
 The EB-5 RIA states that, each fiscal year, the Department of State must set aside 32% of the EB-5 visas for investors in TEAs and public infrastructure projects.
 Rural TEAs are allotted 20% of the EB-5 visas, high unemployment TEAs receive 10%, and infrastructure projects receive 2%.

 Each participating country may not obtain more than 7% of the total visa supply each fiscal year.
 However, foreign nationals who invest in one of the reserved visa categories will be eligible for a visa as soon as their I-526 petitions are approved, even if their country has exceeded its annual limit.

 EB-5 applicants who already reside in the country under a non-resident visa such s H-1B, F-1, E-2, T-N OR L-1, may use Form I-485 to adjust their immigrant status after making an EB-5 investment.
 Since Forms I-526 and I-485 may be filed concurrently, investors can live, work, and study in the United States before receiving their EB-5 visas.

-The EB-5 Regional Center Program provides many benefits for EB-5 visa applicants.
 The Law Office of Keshab Raj Seadie is committed to helping investors immigrate to the United States as quickly as possible under the EB-5 visa category.